-For applications using multiple AD7675s, it is more effective to buffer the reference voltage with a low noise, very stable op amp like the AD8031.
+For applications using multiple AD7677s, it is more effective to buffer the reference voltage with a low noise, very stable op amp like the AD8031.

-Care should also be taken with the reference temperature coefficient of the voltage reference which directly affects the full-scale accuracy if this parameter matters.
+Care should also be taken with the reference temperature coefficient of the voltage reference, which directly affects the full-scale accuracy if this parameter matters.
 For instance, a ± 15 ppm/°C tempco of the reference changes the full scale by ± 1 LSB/°C.

-V{REF} , as mentioned in the specification table, could be increased to AVDD - 1.85 V. The benefit here is the increased SNR obtained as a result of this increase.
-Since the input range is defined in terms of V{REF} , this would essentially increase the range to make it a ± 3 V input range with an AVDD above 4.85 V. The theoretical improvement as a result of this increase in reference is 1.58 dB (20 log [3/2.5]).
-Due to the theoretical quantization noise, however, the observed improvement is approximately 1 dB.
+Note that V{REF} , as mentioned in the specification table, could be increased to AVDD - 1.85 V. Since the input range is defined in terms of V{REF} , this would essentially increase the range to make it a ± 3 V input range with a reference voltage of 3 V. One of the benefits here is the increased SNR obtained as a result of this increase.
+The theoretical improvement as a result of this increase in reference is 1.58 dB (20 log [3/2.5]).
+Due to the theoretical quantization noise however, the observed improvement is approximately 1 dB.
 The AD780 can be selected with a 3 V reference voltage.